How to raise courageous athletes

 Develop confidence from an early age

 Live by giving your children authentic encouragement.
 Encouragement is the action of giving someone support, confidence, or hope.
 There is an art to encouragement.
 Show interest in what your children love.
 Be present.
 Spend time at their games.
 Show up when they participate in something new.
 Be their biggest fan, no matter what.
 But always be sincere.
+Raise courageous athletes by encouraging them with your actions – you simply being there can sometimes speak louder than your words.

 You don’t have to wait for a win to encourage your child, in fact it will often make the greatest impact when you encourage your child through the painful times.
 Be specific about what you’re encouraging them about if you’re doing it at a time when they keep losing.
 For example, encourage them about how important effort is in life, and how far people get when they pick themselves up and keep trying; using examples will of course help.